‘Vanderpump Rules’ Star Lala Kent’s Appearance Mocked After She Posed Topless In Bed

 Fans aren’t feeling Vanderpump Rules star Lala Kent’s latest look.

 On Saturday, the television personality uploaded a provocative photo.
 In the Instagram post, Lala sat in bed, covering her bare chest with a white sheet.
-The blond beauty gave a sultry look into the camera, as she held a bottle of Diet Coke.
+The blonde beauty gave a sultry look into the camera, as she held a bottle of Diet Coke.

 Lala’s hair was teased at the crown and curled inward, giving the look a major 1950s vibe.
 The “Love Yourself” singer also wore minimal makeup that enhanced her gorgeous features.